helloitsxinyi/console-bank-java/README.md

 # simple-java-banking-app
 Simple Java banking console application developed through Test-Driven Development (TDD).
+Started as an exploration into TDD, with the aim of practicing and experience development through TDD.

 ## Prerequisites
 - JDK 14.0 and above